The federal government shutdown ended November 12, 2025.

-• Currently receive food benefits.
+- Currently receive food benefits.

-• Are 18-54 years old.
+- Are 18-64 years old.

-• Do not have children under 18 living with you.
+- Do not have children under 14 living with you.

-• Are able to work.
+- Are physically and mentally able to work.

 To keep getting SNAP food benefits in Delaware, you must be able to show you meet work requirements of the federal government.
 This means you must spend at least 80 hours every month working and/or participating in the SNAP Employment and Training Program.

 Delaware officials cannot change the rules of this federal law, but we are here to help you learn what you need to do to keep getting your SNAP food benefits.
+If you cannot prove that you meet the new work requirements, or if you do not have an approved exemption, you risk losing your SNAP benefits.

 If you are required to follow the SNAP work requirements, the Delaware Division of Social Services will notify you by mail.